yjod22/Platform-Software/README.md

 ### I2C
 It represents abstraction of signals (Temperature, Accelerometer, Gyroscpoe) measured by the MPU-6050 sensor.
 It communicates with the sensor via I2C protocol by calling the driver APIs.

+### USART
+It sends a measured temperature value to the USART hardware every 50ms.